My Dashboard

 • What is a team?

 A team is a group of Riders and/or volunteers.
 Creating a team allows you and your friends or your student organization to participate in BellRinger together.
 Teams can train and fundraise together leading up to BellRinger Weekend.
-In addition to the individual Rider Profile pages, a separate Team Profile page allows you to highlight your team roster and share why your team is Riding.
+In addition to the individual Rider Profile pages, a separate Team Profile page allows you to highlight your team roster and share why your team is riding.

 Student teams compete against each other during the lead up to BellRinger on our student team leaderboard.
 Check back each week to see how your student team stacks up against other student teams!